The Foundation

 Wildlife conservation is an essential aspect of achieving these goals as it plays a significant role in maintaining ecosystem balance and biodiversity.
 However, wildlife trafficking poses a serious threat to many species, including chimpanzees, pangolins, and lions, which are often victims of this illegal trade.

-To address this issue, Wild at Life e.V. works tirelessly to rescue and protect species and provide them with safe habitats to thrive in.
-We also promote public awareness and support wildlife conservation efforts, advocating for policies that protect and preserve natural habitats and the animals that call them home.
+To address this issue, Wild at Life e.V. works tirelessly to rescue and protect species and provide them with safe habitat to thrive in.
+We promote public awareness and support wildlife conservation efforts, advocating for policies that protect and preserve natural habitat and animals calling it home.

 Under the care of our rehabilitation program, rescued animals are released into national parks or sanctuaries where they will remain throughout their natural lifespan.
 During this time, Wild at Life e.V. is responsible for ensuring that these animals are well-cared for.